-- The kiosk is located within the fenced area of the park!
 Yep, you read correctly: you don’t even have to leave the fenced area of the park to order your coffee!
-We don’t know any park anywhere that offers this awesomeness.
+We don’t know any cafe anywhere that offers this awesomeness.

 They’re grinding single origin “Amber Organic” coffee beans from Honduras and serving orange and apple juice from local greats East Coast Beverages.